-When the girls are looking across the street at Franks drive-in we see the gold Pontiac already in the lot, easy to pick out due to the left brake light being out.
-Then we hear the car coming down the road and see it turn into the parking lot, also sporting the non working light.
+When the girls are looking across the street at Frank's Drive-In, we see the gold Pontiac already in the parking lot, easy to pick out on account of the left brake light being out.
+Then we hear the gold Pontiac coming down the road and see it turn into the parking lot, also sporting the non working light.
 See more »

 I look at you.
 I look right in your eyes... and all I see are a bunch of trashy daydreams.

 PBS edited two minutes from this movie for its 1987 network television premiere.
 See more »

 Performed by Richard Taylor See more »